Rupert0327/data-structures-c/README.md

 This is my self-practising of data structure.
-On the other hand, it record my growing up of my coding capacity.
+In the same way, it records my growing up of my coding capacity.